 The 2023 Revolving Credit Facility provides borrowing capacity to be used to fund ongoing working capital needs, letters of credit and for general corporate purposes, including potential future acquisitions and expansions.
 Subject to the satisfaction of certain conditions, the Company is able to increase the 2023 Revolving Credit Facility by \$250.0 million with the consent of the lenders participating in the increase.
 Borrowings under the 2023 Revolving Credit Facility may be, at the option of the Company, in US Dollars, Euros or Sterling.
 The 2023 Revolving Credit Facility also provides for the issuance of up to \$5.0 million of letters of credit as well as borrowings on same-day notice, referred to as swingline loans, in an amount of up to \$50.0 million.
 On November 21, 2023, the closing date, the \$0.5 million letters of credit outstanding under the 2019 Revolving Credit Facility were rolled over under the 2023 Revolving Credit Facility.
-The 2023 Revolving Credit Facility.
-The 2023 Revolving Credit Facility were rolled over under the 2023 Revolving Credit Facility.
-The 2023 Revolving Credit Facility were rolled over under the 2023 Revolving Credit Facility.
+The 2023 Revolving Credit Facility will mature on November 21, 2028.